burhop/prime/README.md

 [How Many Primes Are There?](https://primes.utm.edu/howmany.html)

 **Some next steps are:**

- 1. Expanding to larger ints.
+ 1. Parallelization - Use all the cores and GPUs
- 2. Support for unlimited size ints
+ 2. Expanding to larger ints.
- 5. More efficient use of memory to support unlimited prime calculations (right now, all the bitsets are kept in memory)
+ 3 Support for unlimited size ints
- 6. More efficient storage of the numbers (ping me if you have ideas)
+ 4.More efficient use of memory to support unlimited prime calculations (right now, all the bitsets are kept in memory) 5.More efficient storage of the numbers (ping me if you have ideas)

 While C++ is efficient, Python is more fun for trying out clever ideas.
 Some next "fun" steps are: